sohansamant8/metacx-notes/Notes/Git-CodeDeployment.md

 ### Get status of Git
 * `git status`

 ### Create New Branch for your code deployment.
 Get Jira ticket number and add hypens with small description and all lowercase.
+For new task, this should be out of stable.
-* `git checkout -b {{Name of Branch}}`
+* `git checkout -b {{Name of Branch}}` origin/stable

 * Example: Get Jira ticket number and add hypens with small description and all lowercase.
-`git checkout -b pt-34-signal-field-stats`
+`git checkout -b pt-34-signal-field-stats origin/stable`

 ### Make code changes to your code